 On my first trip in the fall, before the big lakes were frozen over, there would be pack after pack of timber wolves going north to meet the caribou.
 If there was anything in the traps, they would tear it out.
 Very seldom did I get a shot at a wolf, for they travelled at night, but I often saw their tracks.
 Pups born in the spring were killers by the time the caribou came in the fall.

-Then there were the barren land wolves that stayed with the herds all the time, following them south.
-I have seen how they killed a caribou in the bush.
-They scented it out, then circled it.
+then circled it.
 When it saw a wolf, it would turn to escape, but there would be another wolf there to meet it.
 Then one wolf would jump and grab it and the others would close in for the kill.
 A caribou didn't last long.
-If it stopped to fight, the wolves had a better chance to finish it off quickly than if it tried to run.
+If it stopped to fight, the wolves had a better chance to finish it off quicker than if it tried to run.

 When wolves make a kill, they have a strict order of eating.
 The natives told me that the leader of the pack eats first, and later I saw this for myself when one time I shot a moose and left the hide and head behind while I carried the meat back to camp.
 Coming back for them, I saw three wolves -- one eating and the other two looking on, waiting their turn.
 I was able to shoot the leader, but a man seldom had a chance to shoot a timber wolf because they did all their travelling at night.
 I might glimpse a pack in daylight lying beside bushes at a lake's edge, but no matter how carefully I tried to creep up on them, they were always gone before I came within range.
 In my twenty-five years in the North, I shot only seventeen wolves -- not many.
 Most of them were lone ones, old wolves that had been driven out of the pack.
 A lone wolf on a trapline is a real nuisance.
 The beast is starving, being unable to hunt alone and having to depend on what he can scavenge.
 He will take the bait from the traps and eat anything caught in them.
 Such a wolf will stay on a trapline all winter unless he can be shot or poisoned.

 I have often heard wolves howling in the bush and tried to get close to them, but never with any success.
 I knew a trapper once, though, who saw seven on a lake and let his dog go after them.
 They, of course, chased the dog, and when it ran back to him for protection, he was able to shoot five of them.
 Sometimes wolves will come close to camp and start howling back in the bush.
-Any dogs that are loose will go after them, and the wolves promptly kill and eat them.
+Any loose dogs will go after them, and the wolves promptly kill and eat them.
 Knowing this, I always kept my dogs tied nearby when I camped.
 I never had more dogs than I needed.
-I have heard it said that wolves will not attack a man, and I think they won't during the daylight.
-But if they are hungry and a man is travelling after dark -- which very few trappers ever do -- I believe they might attack him.
-Of course normally in the North wolves have plenty of caribou to eat and aren't hungry enough to be a threat to people.

 It was the growling that fooled me.
 I just didn't think that wolves would circle me that way, growling, and keep on doing it for over an hour.
 Had I known what they were, I could have shot several of them, for I never missed a shot at such close range even in the dark -- certainly not at anything as big as a wolf.
 But of course, I didn't want to shoot another man's dogs.
 Now I think I was lucky that I wasn't travelling fast.
 Wolves aren't used to game that doesn't run away, and probably my behaviour made them wary.
 Maybe wolves won't attack a man -- but they are not an animal that I would trust at night!